Admission to practice law: Asia

+Armenia

+Candidates must obtain a law degree and gain a minimum of two years of legal working experience, which is often fulfilled by a legal internship.
+After completing these requirements, they may sit for the bar exam.
+Those who pass may apply for membership in the bar.

+Azerbaijan

+In order to practice law, candidates must complete higher legal education, have at least three years of work experience in a legal field or field of law in scientific and pedagogical educational institutions, pass an examination consisting of a written test and an interview by the Lawyers Qualification Commission, and go through training at the Justice Academy run by the Ministry of Justice.

 Bangladesh

 Practicing law requires admission to the Bangladesh Bar Council.
 In order to do so, candidates must be citizens of Bangladesh, be a minimum of 21 years old, and obtain a law degree.
 They must pass the Bar Council Examination to be allowed to practice law.

 Bhutan

-Bhutan requires a bachelor's degree in law followed by a bar exam.
-Candidates must also not have criminal records and not be declared bankrupt by a court.
+In Bhutan, only Bhutanese citizens are permitted to practice law; international lawyers and firms are not allowed to practice in the country.
+Lawyers practicing in Bhutan, known as Jabmi in Dzongkha, must pass the Bar exam conducted by the Bar Council of Bhutan.
+To be admitted to the Bar, a Jabmi must fulfill several criteria: be a Bhutanese citizen, be a person of integrity, good character, and reputation, not be of unsound mind or have a mental infirmity, not be adjudged bankrupt, not have been convicted of a criminal offense and sentenced to imprisonment, have legal qualifications recognized by the Jabmi Tshogdey of Bhutan, and have passed the Bar selection examinations.

 Cambodia

 Cambodia requires a Bachelor of Law or equivalent law degree, certificate of Lawyer's Professional Skill from the Center for the Training of the Legal Profession, and no misdemeanor or felony record, as well as no disciplinary sanction or administrative penalty.
 Unless granted an exemption, prospective lawyers must then spend a year as a trainee lawyer, either in a training program conducted by the Bar Association or by working as an associate in a law firm.
 Following the training period, the Bar Council will make a decision whether or not to register the prospective lawyer with the Bar Association based on whether or not the trainee fulfilled the requirements and a report on the trainee's supervising lawyer.
 If the Bar Council decides that the trainee does not have sufficient competence, it can order a period of additional training not to exceed one year.
 Applicants who satisfy the Bar Council that they are of sufficient competence are registered with the Bar Association and are allowed to practice law.